Black pepper: History

 Black pepper has been known to Indian cooking since at least 2000 BCE.
-J. Innes Miller notes that while pepper was grown in southern Thailand and in Malaysia started in early 10th to the 11th century when the South Indian Kings began to extend their empire.
-The crop was brought to East Malaysia in 1840 by Chinese settlers, its most important source was India, particularly the Malabar Coast, in what is now the state of Kerala.
+J. Innes Miller notes that pepper was grown in southern Thailand and in Malaysia starting in early 10th to the 11th century, when the South Indian kings began to extend their empire.
+The crop was brought to East Malaysia in 1840 by Chinese settlers; its most important source was India, particularly the Malabar Coast, in what is now the state of Kerala.
 The lost ancient port city of Muziris of the Chera Dynasty, famous for exporting black pepper and various other spices, is mentioned in a number of classical historical sources for its trade with the Roman Empire, Egypt, Mesopotamia, Levant, and Yemen.

 The ancient history of black pepper is often interlinked with (and confused with) that of long pepper, the dried fruit of closely related Piper longum.
 The Romans knew of both and often referred to either as just piper.
 In fact, the popularity of long pepper did not entirely decline until the discovery of the New World and of chilli peppers.
 Chilli peppers—some of which, when dried, are similar in shape and taste to long pepper—were easier to grow in a variety of locations more convenient to Europe.
 Before the 16th century, pepper was being grown in Java, Sunda, Sumatra, Madagascar, Malaysia, and everywhere in Southeast Asia.
 These areas traded mainly with China, or used the pepper locally.
 Ports in the Malabar area also served as a stop-off point for much of the trade in other spices from farther east in the Indian Ocean.
 The Maluku Islands, historically known as the "Spice Islands", are a region in Indonesia known for producing nutmeg, mace, cloves, and pepper, and were a major source of these spices in the world.
 The presence of these spices in the Maluku Islands sparked European interest to buy them directly in the 16th century.

 Black pepper was a well-known and widespread, if expensive, seasoning in the Roman Empire.
 Apicius' De re coquinaria, a third-century cookbook probably based at least partly on one from the first century CE, includes pepper in a majority of its recipes.
 In the 18th century, Edward Gibbon wrote that pepper was "a favorite ingredient of the most expensive Roman cookery".

 In the third century CE, black pepper made its first definite appearance in Chinese texts, as hujiao or "foreign pepper".
 It does not appear to have been widely known at the time, failing to appear in a fourth-century work describing a wide variety of spices from beyond China's southern border, including long pepper.
 By the 12th century, however, black pepper had become a popular ingredient in the cuisine of the wealthy and powerful, sometimes taking the place of China's native Sichuan pepper (the tongue-numbing dried fruit of an unrelated plant).